-What is characteristic of this district of Rome?
+What is caracteristic of this district of Rome?

 The architecture is definitely unusual: amidst marbles, loggias, decorations, arches and turrets, you will find yourself walking among buildings that echo the Art Nouveau style, but also Baroque and in some cases even medieval architecture.